thoughtco/statamic-eyris/README.md

 We provide an announcement widget to let you push announcements from the system to your site.

 To enable it add `eyris-announcements` to `config/statamic/cp.php` under the 'widgets' key.

+Note: this feature is only supported on Statamic v6+.